slott56/NMEA-Tools/docs/source/conversion.rst

     INFO:__main__:23 sentences read
     INFO:__main__:Writing /Users/slott/Documents/Sailing/Cruise History/routes/rt1.gpx

-Why are there extra waypoints that are not referenced in the route?
+Why are there extra waypoints in the waypoint list that are not referenced in the route?

 Your guess is as good as mine.

+The names like ``"DLTVL RDVL"`` need to be manually changed in the resulting GPX file to something like ``"Deltaville to Reedville"``.